 Sciatica symptoms start because your sciatic nerve gets pinched.
 That means the only way to find effective, long-term relief is by finding out what’s causing this nerve compression.

-Our team of qualified experts at Metro Pain and Vein Centers has advanced training in identifying pain conditions, including those that commonly cause sciatica.
+Our team of qualified experts at Metro Pain Centers has advanced training in identifying pain conditions, including those that commonly cause sciatica.
 Here are the most common conditions we see that cause sciatica symptoms.

 You have discs in between each of your moveable vertebrae that act as cushions in your spine.
 The discs have a tough exterior but a soft, gel-like center.
 If you have a herniated disc, this soft center bulges through the outer wall, causing it to press on nearby nerve roots.
 Plus, this disc material also contains hyaluronic acid, an acidic irritant, that can trigger even more nerve inflammation.